AdityaKshettri/Tic-Tac-Toe-using-Django-Python/README.md

-# Tic-Tac-Toe-using-Django
+# Tic-Tac-Toe-using-Django-Python :

 In this project, I have worked on Django to build the Tic-Tac-Toe Game in Python Environment using Visual Studio Code.

-# How to run this project:
+# How to run this project :

 1- Download the entire project and open it in Visual Studio Code.